marcoittihg/PThreadTaskSystem/Doc/TaskSystemDOC.md

 Create a Task that will execute the function passed as argument.
-The argument passed to the executed function a the pointer to its task.
+The argument passed to the executed function is the pointer to the task object.
 ```cpp
 Task(void (*execute)(void*));
 ```